 A wide range of planar and SPECT nuclear medicine studies are performed in the OCH Imaging Services Department by a board certified nuclear medicine technologist who is registered by The Nuclear Medicine Technology Board (NMTCB) and the The American Registry of Radiologic Technologist (ARRT).
 These studies are interpreted by a board certified radiologist (ABR).
 Nuclear medicine involves the use of small amounts of radioactive materials (or tracers) to help diagnose and treat a variety of diseases.
 Nuclear medicine determines the cause of the medical problem based on the function of the organ, tissue or bone.
 This is how nuclear medicine differs from an x-ray, ultrasound or any other diagnostic test that determines the presence of disease based on structural appearance.

 Digital Picture Archiving Communication System (PACS)

-Please note that all breast-related imaging services are provided through our free-standing Center for Breast Health, which is located directly across the street from the Medical Center’s main campus.
+Please note that all breast-related imaging services are provided through our free-standing Center for Breast Health, which is located at 102 Doctor's Park in Starkville.